carsongee/carsongee.github.io/_posts/2015-11-30-zenoss-hipchat.md

 layout: post
 title:  "Zenoss HipChat!"
 date:   2015-11-30 23:15:37 -0400
-categories: software release project
+short_description: 'zenoss-hipchat'
+description: |
-description: I recently created a command line script for sending Zenoss alerts to HipChat.
+  I recently created a command line script for sending Zenoss alerts to HipChat for knowing when things are going wrong in my infrastructure.
+I've now made it available as an open source installable.

 img: /img/posts/zenoss_hipchat.jpg
 ---